-It is an overused and boring cliché to make a comment such as “despite the great strides made in recent years, there is still a great stigma around mental health treatment, such as seeing a psychologist.”
+It is an overused and boring cliché to say that “despite the great strides made in recent years, there is still a great stigma around mental health treatment, such as seeing a psychologist.”

-However, despite the great strides made in recent years, there is still a great stigma around mental health treatment, such as seeing a psychologist.
+However, despite the great strides made in recent years, there is still a great stigma around mental health treatment, like seeing a psychologist.

 It has been widely argued by a variety of health journals, that ‘mental health is the next pandemic.’
-Some of these journals have argued that this oncoming ‘pandemic’ is a direct result of COVID, citing some damning statics.
+Some have even argued that this oncoming ‘pandemic’ is a direct result of COVID, citing some damning statistics.

-An American study found that 45% of American adults stated that their mental health has been negatively affected by aspects of the pandemic (such as lockdown, or stress about the virus).
+A Kaiser Family Foundation study found that 45% of American adults stated that their mental health has been negatively affected by aspects of the pandemic, such as lockdown, or stress about the virus.

-While it is undoubtable that the pandemic has had an impact on the mental (and physical) health of both healthcare workers and non-healthcare workers alike, assumptions that some new ‘pandemic’ is dawning upon us because of COVID are false.
-These assumptions ignore the fact that trends in the overall impact on mental health for a variety of others have been very confronting and worsening for a long time.
+While it is undoubtable that the pandemic has had an impact on mental health, the assumption that some new ‘pandemic’ is looming because of COVID is false.
+Ignoring that the overall, mental health has been declining for quite some time.

 Mental health data has, quite frankly, been terrifying for a very long time.
-The Black Dog Institute analysed data from 2013/14, and it paints a picture that shows that we have been living through this epidemic.
-While there is more recent data, using these older numbers demonstrates that this has been present for a very long time.
+The Black Dog Institute analysed data from 2013-14, and it paints a picture that shows that we have been living through this epidemic.
+While there is more recent data, using older data demonstrates that this isn’t something new or looming.